 Richard James Welch (5th Great Grandfather), fought as a private in the American Revolutionary War under General Frances Marion.
 Then by 1802, the Welches made their way into Bryan County, Georgia, then moved in 1815, to Wayne County, Mississippi, and later again into Covington (Jones) County, Mississippi, where a great portion of my family remains to this day.

-My grandfather, Samuel Timothy Welch, was an abusive alcoholic who gambled regularly.
+My grandfather, Samuel Timothy Welch, was a farmer and an abusive alcoholic who gambled regularly.
 He was so abusive, that Dad never spanked us, having been so affected.

 Dad had a pet goat that he loved and his uncle was always trying to buy the goat but Dad wouldn’t sell it.
 The fair came to town and his uncle offered to give him fifty cents.
 He took it and started walking towards the fair, getting halfway there, then realizing his uncle might be planning to take his goat in exchange.
 He ran home to find his uncle dressing out his pet goat.
 At 68 years old, my Dad still teared up when he told this story.